safams/Groupchat-AI-Bot/README.md

 # Welcome to my AI Group chat application!
-This is a work in progress, and you can view the latest project deployment [here](https://chatting-h4s0rqkmv-safams.vercel.app/)
+This is a work in progress, and you can view how it works down below:

 To use the app, input your desired username for the session and you will be redirected to the main groupchat.
 Previous messages will be displayed, and you can type new messages to chat with the built-in Chatbot!